 GETTING THE BATTERIES

-Batteries should be gotten from the taillight, headlight, and the bikes computer during long-term storage.
+Batteries should be taken from the taillight, headlight, and the bike’s computer during long-term storage.
 This is in case the temperature changes.
 The battery plus the contacts on the devices can be oxidized, rendering them useless.

 FOLDING THE BIKE

 After having completed preparing the bike for outdoor storage and having decided in which condition and where to be stored, one can encounter the ‘parking’ taking up a lot of space.